pingcap/community/incubator/README.md

 Once your proposal is submitted, you will get at 1-2 Mentors from the community.
-Mentors will express their intention to support the program by replying to the proposal issue and help guide the team through the process.
+Mentors will express their intention to support the program by replying to the proposal and help guide the team through the process.
 The majority of the mentorship, review, and advice will come from the Mentor(s).

 #### Get approval from PMC (Project Management Committee)

 Once 2 PMC Members approve, features will enter incubation.
-PMC will express their approval by replying "LGTM (look good to me)" to the proposal issue.
+PMC will express their approval by replying "LGTM (look good to me)" to the proposal.

 #### Recruit team members